 He ran over to his guitar and played the rhythm part to his new song.
 I came in with some leads.
 Then Jace put his signature into David’s leads.
 Jack got back on the MOOG and followed our guitar riffs.
 We kept going, creating music and letting David compose the lyrics.

 Soon the other bands turned up.
 They were intrigued with Jack’s MOOG.
 Since we had planned on using their amps, we were glad to let them try it.
-We knew Jace would retune it when it was time for us to play.
+We knew Jace would retune it once it was time for us to play.
 We were all local bands, although we were the only teenagers.
 They had the early 70’s look with long hair, skinny flared jeans, and body shirts.
 We said they looked like refugees from the 60’s.

 Joey came back and told us we had to go on first.
 He took me aside and said we could have a second set, if the first one went well.
 I asked if Trudie and Joan had arrived with their parents.